benmvp/slides/2017/render/iso-react.md

 <!-- .element: style="width: 33%" -->

 NOTES:
-- We've tried to switch to Node a couple of times now
+- We've tried to switch to Node web server a couple of times now
-- But OPS would've immediately shot down any notion of replacing Django w/ a Node/Express web server
+- But our OPS team immediately shot down any notion of replacing Django w/ a Node/Express web server
 - Not because Node/Express is bad
 - Unfamiliar for Ops.
 Frontend developers are familiar, but they'd actually have to maintain these servers for critical pages
 - We still have the typical legacy monolith app in our Django middle-tier